zoulou421/databasesMasteryWithPython/README.md

-# Understand how to use databases with Python
+# How to use databases with Python

 Note: Files in this  project are enough documented.
 Every file almost represent a small project.